containers/image/docs/containers-registries.conf.5.md

 different images if the tag mapping is out of sync).

-*Note*: Redirection and mirrors are currently processed only when reading images, not when pushing to a registry; that may change in the future.
+*Note*: Redirection and mirrors are currently processed only when reading a single image, not when pushing to a registry nor when doing any other kind of lookup/search on a on a registry.
+This may change in the future.

 #### Short-Name Aliasing
 The use of unqualified-search registries entails an ambiguity as it is